MicrosoftDocs/Hololens/hololens/app-deploy-web-installer.md

 Users can install an app directly from a web server.
 This takes use of the App Installer combined with an easy download and install distribution method.

-> [!IMPORTANT]
-> This feature is currently only avalible in Windows Insider builds 19041.1366+.
-[Learn more on how to enroll in Windows Insider builds](hololens-insider.md).

 ## How to set this up:
 1. Ensure your app is correctly configured to install.
 1. Follow these [steps to enable this on a web page](https://docs.microsoft.com/windows/msix/app-installer/installing-windows10-apps-web#how-to-enable-this-on-a-webpage).
 1. Pick a certificate deployment method.
     1. [Provisioning Packages](hololens-provisioning.md) can be applied to local devices.
     1. MDM can be used to [apply certificates with device configurations](https://docs.microsoft.com/mem/intune/protect/certificates-configure).
-    1. Use the on device [Certificate Manager](hololens-insider.md#certificate-manager).
+    1. Use the on device [Certificate Manager](certificate-manager.md).

 ## End User Experience:
 1. User receives and installs certificate to the device using a method previously chosen above.